ARM-software/AVH/DoxyGen/examples/src/GetStarted.md

 # Get Started Example {#GetStarted}

-VHT Basic example demonstrates how to setup a Continuous Integration (CI) workflow for testing and debugging embedded applications using Arm Virtual Hardware (AVH).
+VHT Basic example demonstrates how to setup a Continuous Integration (CI) workflow for testing and debugging embedded applications using Arm Virtual Hardware.
 The project is maintained in the GitHub repository [**github.com/ARM-software/VHT-GetStarted**](https://github.com/ARM-software/VHT-GetStarted/) that also contains detailed description of the example.

 This chapter provides step-by-step guide through the CI workflow operation and its setup.